Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Excerpts from the 2016 Republican Party Platform.md

 ...Our country faces a national security crisis, and only be electing a Republican to the White House will we restore law and order to our land and safety to our citizens.

 We are the party of peace through strength.
-We believe that American exceptionalism -- the notion that our ideas and principles as a nation give us a unique place of moral leadership in the world -- requires the United States to retake its natural position as leader of the free world.
+We believe that American exceptionalism -- the notion that our ideas and principles as a nation give us a unique place of moral leadership in the world -- requires [[America|the United States]] to retake its natural position as leader of the free world.

-Tyranny and injustice thrive when American weakened.
+Tyranny and [[injustice]] thrive when American weakened.
 The oppressed have no greater ally than a confident and determined United States, backed by the strongest military on the planet.